zachalam/x402proxy/README.md

 ## 🚀 What is x402proxy?

-A **plug-and-play proxy** that automatically accepts x402 payments.
+A **plug-and-play proxy** that automatically takes care of all the x402 payment logic for you.

-Set it up in minutes in front of any existing API and start selling one-time access.
+Set up in minutes in front of any existing API and start selling one-time access to your endpoints.
-Use a simple config file to customize which endpoints to monetize and set your prices.
+A simple JSON config file lets you customize which endpoints to monetize, how much they cost, and where you get paid.

 ## 🚦 Getting Started

 ### 📋 Prerequisites

-- **Docker** and **Docker Compose**
+- **Docker**

 That's it!
 No complex dependencies or setup required.